xpladev/docs/content/en/develop/develop/tools/xplajs/common-examples.md

 The following code example shows how to swap a native asset for CW20 using Dezswap.

-Run this example on mainnet.
+Run this example on testnet.

 ```ts
 import { createRPCQueryClient } from "@xpla/xplajs/xpla/rpc.query";